-Prognosis .- Besides the ordinary lobar pneumonia, we often encounter another kind of acute inflammation of the lungs.
+Prognosis.-Besides the ordinary lobar pneumonia, we often encounter another kind of acute inflammation of the lungs.
 This, which is comparatively rare in middle life, is common in young children.
 It generally results from an extension of the inflammation of the capillary bronchial tubes to the air-vesicles, or it attacks portions of a lung that have become collapsed.
-It is most commonly met with after measles or whooping-cough, more rarely it is a consequence of diphtheria, smallpox, scarlatina, or typhoid fever.
-It is apt to follow bronchitis when this has affected children suffering from rickets, tuberculosis, or other constitutional diseases.
+It is most commonly met with after measles or hooping-cough, more rarely it is a consequence of diphtheria, smallpox, scarlatina, or typhoid fever.
+It is apt to follow bronchitis, when this has affected children suffering from rickets, tuberculosis, or other constitutional diseases.
 The prognosis is much more grave than that of lobar pneumonia, 50 per cent. of those attacked succumbing to the disease.
 It is most fatal to children under one year of age, and the danger decreases in proportion as the patient approaches puberty.
 The duration of the acute stage is usually from ten to fourteen days; there is no marked crisis, as in lobar pneumonia; convalescence, in cases of recovery, is always tedious, and relapses are common.

 Treatment (p.
-24).-A. In some cases of children the bronchitis, which occasions the pneumonia, is the result of an irritation of the digestive organs, set up by the presence of undigested materials.
+29).-A. In some cases of children the bronchitis, which occasions the pneumonia, is the result of an irritation of the digestive organs, set up by the presence of undigested materials.
 It is therefore wise in every instance to see that the bowels are acting in a natural manner, and if not, to give a dose of calomel, or some other aperient, before other treatment is commenced.

-B. The older writers recommended leeches, but there is the same objection to any depressing treatment as in capillary bronchitis, of which the pneumonia is usually but an extension, viz. the fear of diminishing the power of inspiration and thus inducing collapse of the pulmonary tissue.
-In adults, in most cases, you must give carbonate of ammonium, with or without senega (F. 122) or bark, and repeat the dose frequently.
-The liquid extract of bark answers best with children, and may be combined with the aromatic spirit of ammonium.
-In most cases alcohol is required; in young children you should begin with a small quantity, say five or ten drops of brandy every three hours in milk, and increase the amount if the effect seems to be beneficial.
-During convalescence, steel wine along with codliver oil is useful in assisting the patient to regain his health.
-In all cases you stimulate the skin of the chest by hot poultices, with or without mustard sprinkled over them; or in children or old persons you may cover the chest with a thick layer of cotton wool.
+- B. The older writers recommended leeches, but there is the same objection to any depressing treatment as in capillary bronchitis, of which the pneumonia is usually but an extension, viz. the fear of diminishing the power of inspiration, and thus inducing collapse of the pulmonary tissue.
+In adults, in most cases, you must give carbonate of ammonia, with or without senega (F. 122) or bark, and repeat the dose frequently.
+The liquid extract of bark answers best with children, and may be combined with the aromatic spirit of ammonia.
+In most cases alcohol is required; in young children you should begin with a small quantity, say five or ten drops of brandy every three hours in milk, and increase the amount, if the effect seems to be beneficial.
+During convalescence, steel wine, along with cod-liver oil, is useful in assisting the patient to regain his health.
+In all cases, you stimulate the skin of the chest by hot poultices, with, or without mustard sprinkled over them; or in children or old persons, you may cover the chest with a thick layer of cotton wool.
 When the powers of inspiration seem to flag, you should employ frictions with stimulating liniments to the chest, such as the ammonia, or the acetic acid and turpentine liniment.
-As the skin of young children is very tender, these should be mixed with oil.
+As the skin of young children is very tender, these should be mixed with oil. - C. Never prescribe opium.
+Instead of trying to soothe the cough, you should regard it as useful for clearing away the mucus that obstructs the tubes.
+The chance of recovery, in fact, depends on maintaining the power of the respiratory muscles.
+Where the cough is very distressing, you may prescribe hyoscyamus or bromide of potassium, in combination with ipecacuanha or squill.